CUBRID/cubrid-manual/en/ha.rst

 Quick Start
 ===========

 This chapter simply explains how to build a master node and a slave node as 1:1 from DB creation.
-To build a new slave node from already operating DB server, see :ref:`build-new-slave`.
+For details of various replication building methods, see :ref:`building-replication`.

 Preparation
 -----------